Jump to navigation

 The Estes Park Police Department and Town of Estes Park are extremely grateful and lucky to have the assistance of its community members in making the town safer and more successful.
 The Police Department has a volunteer force of over 60 dedicated community members that work closely either as uniformed Police Auxiliary, Front Desk Volunteers or members of Restorative Justice.

 The Estes Park Police Auxiliary is an all volunteer unit of extremely dedicated and friendly community members that provide invaluable assistance to the Police Department and the Estes Park community.
-Auxiliary members are a common sight inside the Police Department and out in the community as they assist with fingerprinting and front desk management, traffic control and security presence at special events or large incidents, and traffic direction at several popular parades.
-If you are interested in joining the Police Auxiliary please contact Commander Corey Pass at 970-577-3828.
+Auxiliary members are a common sight inside the Police Department and out in the community as they assist with front desk management, conduct traffic control, act as a security presence at special events or large incidents, runs the yearly Blue Santa program, and much more.
+If you are interested in joining the Police Auxiliary please contact Captain Corey Pass at 970-577-3828.

 Front Desk Volunteers

 Front Desk volunteers have the opportunity to help their community and Police Department by working at the front window of the Police Department.
-Volunteers man the front desk from 8a.m - 5p.m. and interact with residents, visitors and police employees on a regular basis.
+Volunteers run the front desk Monday to Friday from 8a.m - 5p.m. and interact with residents, visitors and police employees on a regular basis.
 Duties include providing information, forms and applications to residents and visitors that come to the window and collecting basic information from people wishing to speak to an officer or report a crime.
-If you are interested in becoming a Front Desk Volunteer please contact Commander Corey Pass at 970-577-3828.
+If you are interested in becoming a Front Desk Volunteer please contact Peni Barnes at 970-577-3823.

 Restorative Justice Volunteers